 With a little notice, we can provide just about anything for your stay.
 Ojai is known as a place that is filled with wellness and spiritual professionals.
 In that regard, we can provide top-rated massage and facial experts to serve you in comfort and privacy at the Ranch.
 We also can provide Yoga and Pilates instruction as well as fitness and nutritional guidance.
 We can even provide spiritual guidance from the leader of the local Chumash tribe who can lead you to a special awakening with a sunrise prayer service.
 All of these have additional charges associated so please ask and give us time to make the appropriate reservation.

 Rancho Grande is a very special place.
 We are proud to share our home in the forest with you.
 We appreciate the responsibility we have to make your stay the best and safest it can be.
 Please help us by paying attention to your surroundings but also letting go and enjoying your stay.
-Stop sometimes and please take the time to listen to the wind blow the Pine trees by the lake, look up at the black sky and see all the stars you miss living in the city, interact with a cow and her baby, keep your eye out for the pink sunsets that come and go fast, try hard to pet an alpaca without getting spit on and most importantly have fun.
+Stop sometimes and please take the time to listen to the wind blow the Pine trees by the lake, look up at the black sky and see all the stars you miss living in the city, interact with a cow and her baby, feed the chickens and pigs, keep your eye out for the pink sunsets that come and go fast, find a million year old fossil, try hard to pet an alpaca without getting spit on and most importantly have fun.